Access our quick product overview videos

 GAAP vs. Tax Accounting: Financial Reporting

-With the introduction of ASC 842, some private companies are struggling with the requirement to record the vast majority of their leases to the balance sheet.
-As a result, some organizations are turning to tax basis to file statements instead of following the new lease accounting rules.
+After the introduction of ASC 842, some private companies have struggled with the requirement to record the vast majority of their leases to the balance sheet.
+As a result, some organizations turned to tax basis to file statements instead of following lease accounting rules.

 GAAP (Generally Accepted Accounting Principles) and tax accounting are two different sets of accounting standards that companies are required to follow.
 While both are used to report financial information, they have different purposes and requirements.